-While growing up, like most of us, I too had my usual staple of those movies, where the angry young man brought justice to his family after being wronged for a considerable amount of screen time.
+While growing up, like most of us, I, too had my usual staple diet of those movies, where the angry young man brought justice to his family after being wrong for a considerable amount of screen time.
 Plots of those movies were simple.
 The villain double crosses a simple man and puts his family into jeopardy.
-The son promises revenge for the atrocities caused to his family and after two hours of song, dance, tears and dhishoom dhishoom, we have a happy ending.
+The son promises revenge for the atrocities caused to his family and after two hours of song, dance, tears and dhishoom- dhishoom, we have a happy ending.
 Oh, right in the beginning the hero as a kid starts running and grows into Big B/Garam Dharam/Chota Dharam/Shatru!
 How I loved that transformation !!
 The point that I am trying to make is, it’s really important to have a distinct narrative of the story when you set it in an era of which the audience has only heard.
-Non-linear storylines are always welcome, however you need to guide the viewer into a direction.
-Hackneyed and convoluted are not the two words you would like to get associated with an Anurag Kashyap movie, but this time unfortunately, are the only things that come to my mind.
+Non-linear storylines are always welcome, however, you need to guide the viewer into a direction.
+Hackneyed and convoluted are not the two words you would like to get associated with an Anurag Kashyap movie, but this time, unfortunately, are the only things that come to my mind.

 Set in the swinging sixties, the movie is about the rise and rise of Bombay the metropolis with the backdrop of a love story of a wannabe gangster and a jazz songstress.
 It also tells us about the power struggle between two media barons who want to be the numero uno.
 And as the proverb says, only the grass gets trampled when two elephants muscle it out, similarly the love story gets lost in this saga of crime, passion, and betrayal.
 In the centre of all mayhem and madness, Bombay Velvet the club stands tall as the mute observer.